Remote Cochlear Implant Programming

 How much does remote CI mapping cost?

 There's a $190 fee for our initial remote appointment - which we cannot bill to your insurance.
 This fee includes shipping of the equipment to your door and the return shipment label to send it back.
-One and a half hours is allotted for this appointment.
+One hour is allotted for this appointment.

-If additional time beyond the 1.5 hours is needed, it is billed at $200/hour in 15-minute increments.
+If additional time beyond the one hour is needed, it is billed at $100/hour in 15-minute increments.
 A sliding scale is available.

 If you'd like to learn whether cochlear implants can help you hear the world more clearly, schedule a cochlear implant evaluation with us today.